rogerbinns/apsw/doc/shell.rst

-                              before execution (default OFF) .encoding ENCODING          Set the encoding used for new files opened via .output and imports .exit                       Exit this program .explain ON|OFF             Set output mode suitable for explain (default OFF) .header(s) ON|OFF           Display the column names in output (default OFF)
+                              before execution (default OFF) .encoding ENCODING          Set the encoding used for new files opened via .output and imports .exceptions ON|OFF          If ON then detailed tracebacks are shown on exceptions (default OFF) .exit                       Exit this program .explain ON|OFF             Set output mode suitable for explain (default OFF) .header(s) ON|OFF           Display the column names in output (default OFF)